-If you’re cycling the Crab and Winkle way, start in Canterbury by having breakfast at The Goods Shed.
-If you’re coming from Whitstable, stop by and have lunch.
-Make sure your bike has panniers as it’s impossible not to buy some of the amazing produce that’s on display.
-You could easily get everything you need for a picnic.The Foodie Travel Guide
+If you’re staying in nearby Whitstable, hop on your bike and cycle or walk the Crab and Winkle Way to Canterbury and reward yourself with lunch on arrival.
+Make sure your bike has panniers as it’s impossible not to buy some of the amazing Kent produce that’s on display.
+You could also easily get everything you need here for a delicious picnic to enjoy on your way back.

 - The Goods Shed is closed on Mondays

 - Parking at The Goods Shed is free (that rare luxury)

 - Walk in to the centre of Canterbury to see the Butter Market opposite the cathedral.
 Now a pedestrianised courtyard, it has served as a focal point for more than 800 years